Teaching Toddlers And Young Kids To Skate

-Invest in safety gear and practice the right way to fall.
+Invest in safety protective gear and practice the right way to fall.

 Shop for the most appropriate skates for toddlers based on their ability level, whether a rink or a frozen pond open for use at a kid-friendly time.

-And don’t forget that although there are potential techniques and tricks you can do with ice skating, remember to keep it light and fun!
+And don’t forget that although there are potential techniques and tricks you can do with ice skating or quad skates, remember to keep it light and fun!

 Making mistakes are part of learning, but make sure they have fun with it too.
 Give them exciting goals, celebrate successes no matter their size, and give them lots of high-fives when they finally take off.